Zeng-Wenpeng/Deep-learning-4D-CT-source/README.md

 - **train.py**: Main program for training the deep learning model.
 You can customize mesh structures, loss functions, and other parameters.
 During each epoch, images are outputted for alignment evaluation.
 - **test.py**: Inference script.
 - **visualise.py**: Functions for visualizing results.

+## 3. Requirements
+- Python 3.8
+- Pytorch 2.1
+- Keras
+- MATLAB (for preprocessing)

+## 4. Acknowledgements
+We gratefully acknowledge the use of the VoxelMorph library (https://github.com/voxelmorph/voxelmorph).
+Their contributions significantly helped shape our work on deep learning registration models.

+## 5. License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code, provided that the original copyright notice and permission notice are retained in all copies or substantial portions of the code.